 - Extra help sessions and supervised evening study hall

-- Afternoon recreational activities
+- Afternoon recreational activities, from crafts to sports

 A sample daily schedule includes:

 10:30 am Science class

 2:30 pm Extracurricular activities: Photography, Sports, Cooking, Literature